 Picton Castle and Gardens, Haverfordwest, Pembrokeshire

 Flanked by the Cleddau Estuary, the 40 acres (16ha) surrounding 13th century Picton Castle include ancient trees, mazes, ferns, wild flowers and rare species.
-Children are made especially welcome: a Kids Trail through the gardens stops off at an adventure playground, herb garden and pond.
+Children are made especially welcome: a kids trail through the gardens stops off at an adventure playground, herb garden and pond.
 The Welsh Owl Garden is open all year round but from Easter there are daily flying displays, in both a dedicated glade in the woodland and on the lawn in front of the Castle.

 Clyne Gardens, Swansea